-A simple Google search for common topics will net you million of results:
+A simple Google search for common topics will net you millions of results:

-More blogs exist than ever before, and more people are writing content on a daily basis then we’ve ever seen.
+More blogs exist than ever before, and more people are writing content on a daily basis than we’ve ever seen.

 Creating content for your target market works.
 But making great content that stands out amongst the competition is brutal.